micro-ROS/micro-ROS.github.io/_docs/tutorials/core/first_application_rtos/nuttx.md

 ***TIP:** you can use this command to find your serial device name: `ls /dev/serial/by-id/*`.
 Select the one that starts with `usb-NuttX`.*

-From inside the Minicom application, press three times the `Enter` key.
-Once you enter the Minicom command line, type:
+From inside the Minicom application, press three times the `Enter` key until Nuttx Shell (NSH) appears.
+Once you enter the NSH command line, type:

 ```bash
 uros_pingpong